scylladb/scylla-monitoring/docs/source/procedures/datadog/index.rst

 Add datadog recording rules
 ===========================
-Non Scylla Cloud users, download the rules configuration file :download:`datadog.rules.yml <datadog.rules.yml>` if you need per-shard metrics, download :download:`datadog.rules-with-shards.yml <datadog.rules-with-shards.yml>` and place it under prometheus/prom_rules/.
+Download the rules configuration file :download:`datadog.rules.yml <datadog.rules.yml>` if you need per-shard metrics, download :download:`datadog.rules-with-shards.yml <datadog.rules-with-shards.yml>` and place it under prometheus/prom_rules/.
 Per-shards metrics adds load and cost to both the Prometheus server and Datadog agent and server, so only use it if needed.

-Cloud users, skip this step, it's been take care for by the cloud.

 Upload the Dashboard
 ====================